chedim/cliffhanger/TDD.md

 # Test driven development with cliffhanger

-Test driven developent in cliffhanger can be done by tracing data mutations.
+Test driven developent in cliffhanger can be done with `must be/must not be` keywords:
-For example, the following trace ensures that application exits in no more than 10 steps:

 ```
-trace from started:
-  when length of the trace is above 10:
-    the error is "The behavior graph should have less than 10 edges"
+a user name length must be < 19
+a user email must not be false when user is verified
 ```

-end
+A violation of `must` statements at any time will cause the application to print the violated statement and mutation trace to stderr and exit with errror code 1.